jacksonianrtaylor/movie_rec_proj/README.md

     2. Install the following packages to the virtual env: opendatasets, pandas, numpy, scikit-learn, scipy, ordered-set, gensim, nltk, jupyter
     5. Activate the virtual environment

-3. Open the complete_11_03_2023.ipynb file and connect to the kernel of the python virtual environmenty you created.
+3. Open the complete_11_03_2023.ipynb file in the main project directory and connect to the kernel of the python virtual environmenty you created.

-4. Run the complete_11_03_2023.ipynb notebook
+4. Run the complete_11_03_2023.ipynb notebook.

 5. Kaggle Requirments (same as above):